formlesstree4/EileenTheBot/README.md

 # Eileen

-Eileen is a Discord bot that I've been working on for a decent amount of time that has a small number of very useless, but enjoyable, features.
+Eileen is a Discord bot that I've been working on for a decent amount of time that has a small number of very useless but enjoyable features.

 If you want to add this Bot to your own Server, hit me up on Discord: formlesstree4#2035